 However, doctors are the exception to the rule.
 Doctors will make a significant amount of money once they start in practice.
 For many, this means they would benefit more from getting a student loan with a low interest rate, versus keeping a Federal student loan.

 For example, Direct PLUS Graduate loans currently have an interest rate of 6.31%.
 But you can refinance with Credible and get a fixed rate loan as low as 3.15% right now.
 That would save you more than 50% in interest over the life of the loan!

 See if Credible makes sense to refinance.
 You can shop loans in 2 minutes with no credit check.
-As a bonus to College Investor readers, you'll get $200 when you refinance with Credible.
+As a bonus to College Investor readers, you'll get up to a $750 gift card bonus when you refinance with Credible.
 Check out Credible today.

 While the thought of borrowing so much money to pay for school can be exhausting, remember the prize at the end of the tunnel.
 You'll be earning a significant amount of money after graduation, and you'll be able to afford your student loan payments.

 The math on student loans for medical students is relative.
 While a teacher may borrow $40,000, they will only expect to earn $40,000 per year after graduation.
 A doctor, on the other hand, will earn anywhere from $138,000 to $200,000 in their first year after residency.
 That makes the student loan amount relative.

 A good tip I always like to share with doctors as well - live like a resident for your first few years of practice.
 You've delayed gratification for years, just add a couple more.
 You can use those first few years of high income to eliminate your student loan debt, and you'll set yourself up for a bright financial future.